fidenzacademy/knowledge-base/GET_STARTED.md

 ## Submitting assignments

 Through the course of your training program you will be given few assignments.
 An assignment will content a problem and a git repository for you to submit your answer.
+We have a good [Git Guide](General/GIT.md) for you!

 When submitting an assignment make sure to use a separate branch other than the `master` and create a PR/MR (pull request / merge request) of your branch then set `master` as the base branch.